BA/MS in Human-Centered Computing

 Course descriptions can be found in the Course Catalog.

-To be eligible for this program, a student must have a cumulative grade point average (GPA) of 3.2 or higher at UMBC and all other institutions attended.
-This is a minimum requirement, and attainment of a 3.2 GPA or higher does not guarantee admission to the combined degree program.
-The admission decision is determined on an individual basis considering the student’s past record, expected future performance, and how well the combined program would meet the student’s educational objectives.
+• The admission decision is determined on an individual basis considering the student’s past record, expected future performance, and how well the combined program would meet the student’s educational objectives

 Students should be aware of the current requirements for admission to the department’s Master level graduate programs so that they will complete coursework meeting these same requirements, or their equivalents.

-Faculty recommenders should send an email to the Undergraduate Programs Director, BTA, Dr. Karuna Joshi (karuna.joshi@umbc.edu) stating how they know the applicant and why they think the applicant is a strong candidate for the combined program.
-The Undergraduate Programs Director will review the application and make a recommendation to the HCC Graduate Program Director, who makes the admission decision.
+• Faculty who are providing a recommendation should send an email to the Undergraduate Program Director, Mr. Richard Sponaugle, rspona1@umbc.edu, stating how they know the applicant and why they think the applicant is a good candidate for the combined program.
+The Undergraduate Programs Director will review the application and make a recommendation to the IS Graduate Program Director, who makes the admission decision.
 Students are notified of the decision, and the Graduate School is also informed when a student is accepted.
 This acceptance is by the IS Department only; the student still must formally apply to and be accepted by the Graduate School in order to finish the Masters portion of the program.

 Acceptance into the combined program neither obligates the student to complete the program beyond the BA degree, nor does it obligate the Department or Graduate School to admit the student into the graduate program, when applying formally to the Graduate School.
 If the Graduate School finds reason to reject a student’s application, that decision is binding, even though the student may have been accepted into the combined degree program by the IS Department.